Cambodia Highlights

 Day 3 Siem Reap

-From here you will continue to a stilt village built over the vast waters of Tonle Sap.
-This freshwater lake is home to traditional fishing communities and is best explored by a small wooden boat.
-You can sail amongst the stilt houses and through the flooded mangrove forest.
+After breakfast you will drive to a ‘floating’ village built on 8-metre-high stilts over the vast waters of Tonle Sap, a freshwater lake that is home to traditional fishing communities.
+This is a world heritage site and is best explored by a small wooden boat which enables you to sail amongst the stilt houses and through the flooded mangrove forest.

 Day 5 Siem Reap – Cardamom Mountains